 Additionally, the Authority's Accounting Policies and Procedures Manual, Capital Accounting, Fixed Asset Management policy requires Capital Accounting conduct an equipment inventory at each Authority location every two years, with the assistance of departmental designees.
-During our equipment testwork, we noted that the required biennial equipment inventory for the period January 1, 2015 through December 31, 2016 was not completed.
-The latest complete equipment inventory was performed for the period January 1, 2013 through December 31, 2014.
+During our equipment testwork, we noted that there was a physical inventory done over approximately half the capital assets in November 2018 in conjunction with the NTD report.
+The physical inventory noted certain assets weren't located, yet, this was not reflected as such in the Authority's books and records.